roman-milk/roman-milk.github.io/the-abbotts.md

+===

- ****** The Abbotts Ch.
-03 ****** byJust_Plain_Bob© I watched Stephanie Anne come down the aisle on the arm of her father and I had mixed emotions.
+I watched Stephanie Anne come down the aisle on the arm of her father and I had mixed emotions.
 I was happy to see my baby girl so happy and I was sad for myself.
 I was angry at Jason and I wanted to scratch his eyes out.
 As much as Stephanie loved him I knew that he wasn't right for her.
 Lest I be accused of being one of those mothers who doesn't think that any man is good enough for her daughter let me say that that is not the case here.
 I know many, many young men who I would like to see Steph married too, but Jason isn't one of them.
 My own marriage would be ending before I would let Jason marry my daughter.

  I thought back on the previous eighteen months and shook my head over what I had allowed to happen.
 How could I, Beverly Abigail Abbott, have let this happen?
 I had the world as my oyster.
 Married to a good, but somewhat gullible husband, with the job of my dreams and the freedom to do what I chose and when I chose but I had still managed to put myself in a position where it could all fall down on my head and leave me in ruins.